+Try applying the i or i stepped waves to modulate the oscillator pitch and the oscillator will play an arpeggio where the notes heard depend on the level control.
+Try levels of 5, 7 or 9 semitones.
+Use a positive level to play 'up' and negative level to play 'down'.
 This LFO is unique to each parameter page.
 In other words, every parameter page has it's own unique LFO.
 This allows highly complex LFO modulations to each characteristic of the patch.

-To change the LFO waveform press the [h] [] [] [] for [] [] [] then use the rotary encoder (O, or press []) [] or [] [] [] , to change the waveform.
+To change the LFO waveform press (0, or press, 1) for LFD then use the rotary encoder (0, or press, 1) or (0, 1), to change the waveform.
 The current setting will be shown on the display.
-Press [] [] and [] [] simultaneously to reset the waveform to a sine wave.
+Press (0, 1) and (0, 1) simultaneously to reset the waveform to a sine wave.
 See section 9.2 for a list of the available waveforms.